 Photo: Photo: Courtesy of CNN

 Due to its seaside position on Japan’s east coast, Fukuoka is a seafood lover’s dream destination and considered one of Japan’s top foodie cities.
 Just head for the Nagahama Fish Market.
 The commercial market floor only opens to the public once a month but you can still visit its restaurants, which are open seven days a week.
 We do recommend saving space for a bowl of Hakata ramen though.
-A local specialty is the original tonkotsu ramen and prized for its deliciously fatty pork broth.
+A local specialty is the original tonkatsu ramen and prized for its deliciously fatty pork broth.

-West Africa’s poster nation for economic success and political stability is hoping to trade up its tourism status for 2019, with a campaign targeting the African diaspora whose ancestors were victims of the brutal slave trade of centuries gone by.
+West Africa’s poster nation for economic success and political stability is hoping to trade up to its tourism status for 2019, with a campaign targeting the African diaspora whose ancestors were victims of the brutal slave trade of centuries gone by.
 The country’s Year of Return marks 400 years since the first enslaved Africans arrived in North America.
 It’s a somber recognition of the evil that befell Ghana’s past inhabitants and their descendants and the strength with which they’ve faced it.

 Photo: Photo: Courtesy of CNN